osrf-migration/vrx-wiki/tutorials/SystemSetupDocker.md

 1. [Install Docker](https://bitbucket.org/osrf/vmrc/wiki/tutorials/installDocker)
     * [Install Nvidia Docker](https://bitbucket.org/osrf/vmrc/wiki/tutorials/installNvidiaDocker) (additional instructions for Nvidia users)
-1. Download and run current Docker image from Docker Hub
+1. [Download and Run](https://bitbucket.org/osrf/vmrc/wiki/tutorials/runDockerHubImage) current VMRC Docker image from Docker Hub

 Use the above option if you want a stable setup with minimal steps to get running, but without the latest changes to the source code.
 (Best if you are a user and don't plan to contribute to the project.)